openmm/openmm/docs-source/usersguide/theory/02_standard_forces.rst

 GayBerneForce
 *************

-This is similar to the Lennard-Jones interaction described in section :ref:`lennard-jones-interaction`, but instead of being based on the distance between two point particles, it is based on the distance of closest approach between two ellipsoids.\ :cite:`Everaers2003` Let :math:`\mathbf{A}_1` and :math:`\mathbf{A}_2` be rotation matrices that transform
+This is similar to the Lennard-Jones interaction described in section :numref:`lennard-jones-interaction`, but instead of being based on the distance between two point particles, it is based on the distance of closest approach between two ellipsoids.\ :cite:`Everaers2003` Let :math:`\mathbf{A}_1` and :math:`\mathbf{A}_2` be rotation matrices that transform